dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

 ave cost = 549.299987
 ```

+In addition, if you look at the results we have massively reduced
+variance:
+  - Before we had a random jumps to 630 cycles.
+  - Whereas here other than the initial measurement, the cost bounces
+    between 538 to 555.
+Removing operations often cuts variance, though
+    in non-deterministic ways.

+I should have measured variance in addition to average --- it would
+be great if you do!

 ----------------------------------------------------------------------
 ### Step 5: do it all in assembly

+***NOTE: if you see this do a pull***
+***NOTE: if you see this do a pull***
+***NOTE: if you see this do a pull***
+***NOTE: if you see this do a pull***

 One nice thing about trimming so many instructions is that now the
 interrupt handler machine code is tiny, which means we can easily just